Married Filing Separately with Student Loans

 When is the best time to do this analysis?

-We recommend that a student loan repayment analysis should be done any time there is a major life event.
+We recommend that a student loan repayment analysis be done during a significant life event.
 Future financial outcomes depend on getting the proper advice and analysis for each change.

-For married couples, who have filed their taxes together at least once, an initial review should be considered to confirm you are doing the right thing.
-Other common events would be if one spouse has just completed a degree and will begin repayment shortly.
-Other items would be changes in career, employer, or the birth of a child.
+An initial review should be considered for married couples who have filed their taxes together at least once to confirm they are doing the right thing.
+Other everyday events include if one spouse has just completed a degree and will begin repayment shortly.
+Other items would be changes in career, employer, or childbirth.

-For engaged or recently married couples, this analysis should happen before you filed your taxes for the first time.
+This analysis should happen for engaged or recently married couples before you file your taxes for the first time.
 By pre-planning, you can avoid the stress and surprise of a significant increase in your IDR repayment.

 Under the IDR methods, you must recertify your loans each year.
-The recertification will use the most recent tax filing on record.
+The recertification will use the most recent tax filing on record depending on your IDR Anniversary date.

 Married Filing Separately Penalty